Code-Institute-Submissions/Irelandoracle1-myschool-project_MayResub/README.md

 # Nigerian Cultures & Festivals

-This website is about Nigerian cultures and festivals from different ethnic gropus in Nigeria.
+This website is about Nigerian cultures and festivals from different ethnic groups in Nigeria.
-It show cases different tribes and festivals they love to celebrate .
+It showcases different tribes and festivals they love to celebrate.
-Festivals means a lot to Nigerians as many believe it is a time to celebrate what binds them , just as christmas is to Christians or St patricks day is to Irish people. people travel from all over the world to witness these festivals, it is sometimes also organized by Government to shpwcase the beauty of who they represent and the lands.
+Festivals means a lot to Nigerians, as many believe it is a time to celebrate what binds them, just as christmas is to Christians or St Patrick's day is to Irish people. people travel from all over the world to witness these festivals, it is sometimes also organized by Government to showcase the beauty of who they represent and the lands.
 Individuals and groups wanting to take a tour or vacation to Nigeria will find the website very helpful to them.

 ![Responsice Mockup](https://github.com/Irelandoracle1/myschool-project/blob/master/assets/images/projectimage.jpeg)